-RCP 430: Establishing Best Practices in Quality Improvement of Health Care
+RCP 430: Establishing Best Practices in Quality Improvement of Health Care 3.0 units - 45 hours

 This course covers techniques and strategies relating to the establishment of quality improvement best practices and techniques to effectively measure quality for high-level performance.
 This includes the following components: strategic planning, marketing tools, policy process and teambuilding.
 A grade of "C" or higher is required to pass this course.